DHTMLX/docs-diagram/docs/overview.md

 ### Title of Lines

-The title of Lines is enabled in the default mode of Diagram.
+The title of Line is enabled in the default mode of Diagram.
 You can add the text by double-clicking on a line.
 Use double-clicking also for editing the text.

 | [Diagram.
 Default mode.
 Data planning model](https://snippet.dhtmlx.com/e6zm6wh1) |
 | --------------------------------------------------------------------------------- |